Restoring Connections Through Outpatient Mental Health

 Helping clients restore those connections is the reason we have opened an outpatient mental health clinic on Milwaukee’s northwest side.

-At SaintA, our vision is for every child and family to thrive as individuals, as families and within the community.
+The Clinic at SaintAAt SaintA, our vision is for every child and family to thrive as individuals, as families and within the community.
 Our new outpatient mental health clinic provides assessments and interventions for children, youth, adults, and families who have been affected by childhood, generational and/or historical trauma.
 The clinic is a trauma-informed environment and is staffed with licensed clinical professionals.

 Monday-Friday | 8 a.m.-7 p.m.